 This overview summarizes important genetic concepts and provides links to suggested learning activities.
-Part I provides an outline of key concepts needed to understand how genes are transmitted from parents to offspring and how genes influence phenotypic characteristics and a learning activity to develop student understanding of these key concepts.
-Part II presents learning activities that support the Next Generation Science Standards, including Disciplinary Core Ideas related to inheritance and variation of traits and Scientific Practices.
+Part I provides an outline of key concepts needed to understand how genes are transmitted from parents to offspring and how genes influence phenotypic characteristics.
+Part II recommends learning activities to develop student understanding of these key concepts.
+(NGSS)

 Soap Opera Genetics - Genetics to Resolve Family Arguments (revised 12/2013)

-This minds-on analysis and discussion activity contains four episodes that can be used to reinforce understanding of principles of genetics and the relevance of genetics to everyday life.
-Each episode focuses on important genetics concepts, including Punnett squares, co-dominance, incomplete dominance, sex-linked inheritance, test cross, polygenic inheritance, and the interacting effects of genes and the environment on phenotypic characteristics.
-You can use all four episodes or just the specific episodes that help students understand the specific topics you want to teach.
+This analysis and discussion activity contains four "soap opera" episodes that can be used to reinforce understanding of principles of genetics and the relevance of genetics to everyday life.
+Concepts covered include Punnett squares, co-dominance, incomplete dominance, sex-linked inheritance, test cross, polygenic inheritance, and the interacting effects of genes and the environment on phenotypic characteristics.
+Each section can be used separately or with other sections, depending on your teaching goals.
+(NGSS)

 This Genetic Condition Was Not Inherited

 Should states repeal their laws banning first cousin marriage? – Effects of first cousin marriage on health risks for their children (revised 8/2012)

 This minds-on analysis and discussion activity challenges students to analyze which types of genetic conditions will be more common among children of first cousin marriage and to use evidence concerning the magnitude of observed health effects to evaluate whether laws banning first cousin marriage in 25 states should be repealed.